Sumner Welles

-When Roosevelt was elected president in 1932, he put Welles in charge of Latin American affairs as Assistant Secretary of State for Latin American Affairs, Welles became heavily involved in negotiations that removed Cuban president Gerardo Machado from power and replaced him with rival Carlos Manuel de Céspedes y Quesada.
+When Roosevelt was elected president in 1932, he put Welles in charge of Latin American affairs as Assistant Secretary of State for Latin American Affairs.
+Welles became heavily involved in negotiations that removed Cuban president Gerardo Machado from power and replaced him with rival Carlos Manuel de Céspedes y Quesada.
 He was later promoted to Under Secretary of State, in which role he continued to be active in Latin American issues, but also expanded into European affairs as World War II began in Europe in 1939.
 In 1940, he issued the Welles Declaration which condemned Soviet occupation of the Baltic states and proved to be a minor point of contention among the Soviets and their Western allies once the U.S. entered the war in 1941.
 Welles used American power and his senior position to intrude into the domestic affairs of other countries, especially choosing leaders who supported American policies.
 After the fall of France, he downgraded French affairs because they no longer were a major power.
 Roosevelt relied on Welles much more than on the official Secretary of State, Cordell Hull, who became the enemy of Welles.

-Welles was forced out of government service by Secretary Hull when it was revealed he had solicited two men for sex.
+Welles was forced out of government service by Secretary Hull after his enemies began to spread word of a 1943 incident in which he had propositioned two male railroad porters for sex.
 Returning to private life, he continued to write books on foreign relations and became an advisor to media organizations.
 He was a target of the House Un-American Activities Committee during the post-war "red scare", though he was never formally sanctioned.
-He died in New Jersey in 1961, survived by his third wife and several children.
+He died in New Jersey in 1961, survived by his third wife and two children from his first marriage.